Yakob Seman, Medical Directorate Director with the Ministry of Health, addressing the meeting, Addis Ababa, 2020. ICRC

-The ICRC and government stakeholders working in the area of physical rehabilitation services conducted their annual partnership meeting in Addis Ababa from 19-20 Feb.
-2020.
+The ICRC and government stakeholders working in the area of physical rehabilitation services conducted their annual partnership meeting in Addis Ababa from 19 to 20 February 2020.

-According to Endalkachew Getachew Physical Rehabilitation Program Team Leader, the meeting aims at discussing achievements gained and challenges encountered in the area of physical rehabilitation services in 2019 and design the 2020 joint action plan aimed at enhancing the benefits of persons with physical disabilities.
+According to Endalkachew Getachew Physical Rehabilitation Programme team leader, the meeting aims at discussing achievements gained and challenges encountered in the area of physical rehabilitation services in 2019 and design the 2020 joint action plan aimed at enhancing the benefits of persons with physical disabilities.

-Addressing the meeting, Yakob Seman, Medical Directorate Director General with the Ministry of Health said his ministry has developed a draft plan establishing an entity in charge of physical rehabilitation program at the national level and submitted it to the Office of the Prime Minister for approval.
+Addressing the meeting, Yakob Seman, medical directorate director general with the Ministry of Health said his ministry has developed a draft plan establishing an entity in charge of physical rehabilitation programme at the national level and submitted it to the Office of the Prime Minister for approval.

-Asalifew Amedin, Head of Disability Directorate with the Ministry of Labor and Social Affairs said on his part "the Ethiopian government and the ICRC have been striving to strengthen the capacity of existing PRCs in order to enable them provide quality and sustainable services to PWDs."
+Asalifew Amedin, the head of Disability Directorate with the Ministry of Labor and Social Affairs said, "The Ethiopian government and the ICRC have been striving to strengthen the capacity of existing PRCs in order to enable them provide quality and sustainable services to PWDs."

-While mentioning that the ICRC has reduced its support and visits to PRCs for it wants to be present more at federal level, Julien Lerisson, Head of the ICRC delegation in Ethiopia noted: "the ICRC is dedicated to remain engaged in rehabilitation services while participating more in social services."
+While mentioning that the ICRC has reduced its support and visits to PRCs for it wants to be present more at federal level, Julien Lerisson, the head of the ICRC delegation in Ethiopia noted, "The ICRC is dedicated to remain engaged in rehabilitation services while participating more in social services."

 In Ethiopia, the ICRC is supporting regional physical rehabilitation services with technical and clinical expertise and imported material and components support and working with pertinent governmental organizations for social inclusion of PWDs.